RUGSoftEng/2018-Hestia-Web/README.md

 ## Database Setup

 ### Testing and development purposes
-You do not need to use Docker for testing or development purposes, instead you can the
+You do not need to use Docker for testing or development purposes.
+Simply running the application with `dev` or `test` will create a local SQLite database.

 ### Local Production Server